 It's hard to blend glide and maneuverability seamlessly in one boat.
 Wilderness Systems does it here in the high-quality, feature-rich Aspire 105.

 Kayaks are designed to glide smoothly and continuously along the water without much effort or resistance, allowing you to pass through your surroundings quietly and stealthily.
-In most cases, slender, lighter boats, with exaggerated V-shaped hulls will slice through water and waves with the less fiction, making for easy and flowing movement.
+In most cases, slender, lighter boats, with exaggerated V-shaped hulls will slice through water and waves with less friction, making for easy and flowing movement.
 That said, with today's technology and ingenuity, boat manufacturers have found new ways to transfer some of the attributes of long and narrow designs to help smaller and wider kayaks glide.
-Even with the Aspire 105s girthy 29" beam, its compact 10'6" length, and its flattened hull, the Wilderness Systems design team was able to help this kayak track and glide with surprising skill.
-It's glide is the best in the test.
+Even with the Aspire 105's girthy 29-inch beam, its compact 10-foot, 6-inch length, and its flattened hull, the Wilderness Systems design team was able to help this kayak track and glide with surprising skill.
+Its glide is among the best in the test.

 The drop-down skeg and dual inverted keel lines help the kayak track and glide, making up for what it lost when they gave it a flatter hull with little to no integrated keel at all.
 (A flat hull promotes stability.)
 The boat's relatively hard chines bolster tracking, which allows for a smoother, more uninterrupted paddle and ride.
 Additionally, the bow's pronounced V-shaped nose and upswept hull cut through the water, keeping the boat straight.